Chapter 21 : Chapter Twenty-One - Avrille

-As I was forming a second, a stray cloud passed across the moon, blanketing the forest in sudden dimness.
+As I was forming a second, a stray patch of cloud passed across the dark moon and bright stars, blanketing the forest in deeper dimness.
 Peering through the pines once again, I could see no trace of Severus at all.
-He could still be within his thicket or moved somewhere completely different.
+He could still be within his thicket or have moved somewhere completely different.
 Deciding to use the unexpected darkness to my advantage as well, I crept from the pine cluster to another ancient oak.
-This tree was entwined with a neighbour creating a hollow in between the two just the size for a small-framed person like me.
+This tree was entwined with a neighbour, creating a hollow in between the two just the size for a small-framed person like me.
 I crawled into it and pulled my knees up.
 I clutched my two snowballs preciously to my chest and strained my hearing for the slightest sound of movement.
 The air was completely still and silent, and nothing around me moved.

-Suddenly a black shadow swooped to the ground beside my perch; Severus had somehow climbed the tree I was in and dropped deftly right next to me.
-In an utter panic, I tried to jump out my hollow but instead fell splendidly on my face.
-I quickly scrambled up, but Severus had already darted around the trunk and was right in front of me.
+Suddenly a black shadow swooped to the ground beside my perch; Severus had somehow climbed the tree I was in (probably unable to resist the temptation of using magic) and had dropped deftly right next to me.
+In an utter panic, I tried to jump out of my hollow but instead fell splendidly on my face.
+I scrambled up hastily, but Severus had already darted around the trunk and was right in front of me.
 My back was to the tree.
 I had nowhere to go.

 Severus leaned in and grabbed my hands with his, crushing my poor last snowballs to pieces.
-The clouds passed from the moon, and pale light illuminated our faces.
-Severus’ cheeks were flushed, and he was breathing slightly heavily, but he was smiling.
+The clouds passed from overhead, and pale light shone through naked branches to illuminate our faces.
+Severus’s cheeks were flushed, and he was breathing slightly heavily, but he was smiling.

 “Did I win?” he asked quietly.